Ayms/bitcoin-transactions/README.md

 - privkey are the private keys or redeem scripts corresponding to prevaddr
 - addr is the destination address
 - fees are the network fees
-- amount is the amount to be spent, the delta will be refunded to the first prevaddr address, if omitted the total of prevamounts minus the network fees will go to the destination address
+- amount are the amounts to be sent, the delta will be refunded to the first prevaddr address, if omitted the total of prevamounts minus the network fees will go to the destination address, if there is several destination addresses, there must be the same number of amounts

 If prevaddr corresponds to a segwit address, you must use prevaddr=prevaddr1-segwit_prevaddr2-segwit_...

 In that case, if prevaddr is not a bech32 address it will create a segwit "nested into p2sh" transaction, if not it will create a legacy segwit transaction

-Same thing applies if the destination address is a bech32 one or not
+Same thing applies if a destination address is a bech32 one or not

-The best is to refer to all the examples in [test vectors](https://github.com/Ayms/bitcoin-transactions/blob/tests/vectors_tx.js) , and [test vectors phase2 mofn and all together](https://github.com/Ayms/bitcoin-transactions/blob/master/tests/multisig.js) and in examples files
+The best is to refer to all the examples in [test vectors](https://github.com/Ayms/bitcoin-transactions/blob/tests/vectors_tx.js) and [test vectors multiple addresses](https://github.com/Ayms/bitcoin-transactions/blob/tests/vectors_tx_multi_dest.js)

 The calculation for the fees is:

-	amount+network fees=Sum of prevamounts
+	Sum of amount+network fees=Sum of prevamounts

-You must choose the fees according to the rules of the coin used, do not go below ~1 satoshi per byte or your transaction will not be accepted by the network
+You must choose the fees according to the rules of the coin used, do not go below ~1 satoshi per byte or your transaction will not be accepted by the network, due to rounding issues there can be one satoshi floating around

 ### Standard wallets